Childcare First Aid

 Heathcorp’s HLTAID012 Provide First Aid in an education and care setting course is available in Melbourne, Sydney, Brisbane, Perth, Adelaide and Australia-wide.

 The face to face training is 8 hours and covers both theory and practical aspects of the Provide an emergency first aid response in an education and care course.
 Students are required to arrive at least 10 minutes prior to the course commencement or will be refused entry.
 There is a short break at 11am and lunch is at 1pm.
 Lunch is not provided at the course.

 There is a short multiple choice quiz at the end of the training, covering the practical Provide an emergency first aid response in an education and care information learnt that day.
 Students will also be assessed on practical skills as a requirement to pass the course.
 Once completed, all students will receive a First Aid manual.

-The HLTAID004 Provide an emergency first aid response in an education and care setting certificate is valid for three (3) years from the completion date.
+The HLTAID012 Provide First Aid in an education and care setting certificate is valid for three (3) years from the completion date.
 The Code of Practice and Australian Resuscitation Council recommends that cardiopulmonary resuscitation skills are refreshed annually.